MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-networkconnections.md

 - If you disable this setting, the Rename option is disabled for nonadministrators only.

-- If you don't configure this setting, only Administrators and Network Configuration Operators can rename LAN connections
+- If you don't configure this setting, only Administrators and Network Configuration Operators can rename LAN connections.

 > [!NOTE]
 > This setting doesn't apply to Administrators.